 WMATA bought additional Orion Vs that were delivered in 1997.
 These were the first buses to be delivered in the "third scheme" and the first to have CleverDevices installed.
 They originally came with Vultron destination signs.
 However, these were very unreliable and difficult to read, and were replaced with orange TwinVision LED signs in the early to mid 2000s.
-They remain in service, albeit in dwindling numbers, as of late 2015.
+They remained in service, albeit in dwindling numbers, as part of the reserve fleet, until 2016.

 In 1999, WMATA ordered 30 foot Orion V buses to operate on some of its lower capacity routes.
 Like the 1997 Orions, these buses featured Vulton destination signs that were ultimately replaced with TwinVision LED signs due to their unreliability.
 These buses were retired in 2012 but then continued to operate for Montgomery County Ride On for another two years.

 WMATA ordered Orion VII/CNG buses in 2006.
 Most of these buses were assigned to the Four Mile Run division in Virginia, as that division had recently been modified to handle CNG buses.
 However, others were assigned to Bladensburg, the only other Metrobus division with CNG fueling capabilities.
 They were repainted in to the "MetroLocal" and "MetroExtra" paint schemes in 2014.

 WMATA ordered its first New Flyer and first CNG buses of any kind in 2002.
 They have all operated from the Bladensburg Division for the duration of their service lives.
 These buses were rehabilitated in 2008 and 2009, at which point they were repainted in to the "MetroLocal" scheme.
 They were retired upon the arrival of the XN40 buses in 2016.
 WMATA ordered 25 C40LFR buses in 2007.
 These were the first buses to appear in a "MetroExtra" scheme of any kind, though it isn't the scheme that is currently being used.
 As these buses were rehabbed in 2015, they were repainted in to the current "MetroExtra" and "MetroLocal" schemes.